 2. Increase Metabolism

-Did you know that strength training is one of the best ways to increase your metabolism?
-Unlike other exercises or tricks, strength training will boost your metabolism even after you are done working out.
+Did you know that building strength is one of the best ways to increase your metabolism?
+Unlike other exercises or tricks, building strength will boost your metabolism even after you are done working out.
 Maximize this opportunity to boost your slowing metabolism by incorporating strength training into your routine.

 3. Reduce Fat

 When our muscles deteriorate, they are replaced with fat.
 As we age, it can be difficult to have our calories turn into muscle rather than fat.
-Reduce the fat in your body by starting strength training and watch your fat turn into muscle.
+Reduce the fat in your body by starting to build your strength and watch your fat turn into muscle.

 4. Reduce Blood Pressure